Correspondence of the sections of the humerus to the anatomical formations. Fracture of the neck of the humerus (Fracture of the neck of the humerus)

 3. in tuberculum minus (3-4 years).

-These nuclei merge into a single head of the humerus (caput humeri) at the age of 4-6 years, and the synostosis of the entire proximal epiphysis with the diaphysis occurs only at the 20-23rd year of life.
-Therefore, on radiographs of the shoulder joint belonging to children and young men, according to the indicated ages, enlightenment is noted in place of the cartilage that separates from each other the parts of the proximal end of the humerus that have not yet merged from each other.
-These lesions, which are normal signs of aging, should not be confused with fractures or fractures of the humerus.
+These nuclei merge into a single head of the humerus (caput humeri) at the age of 4-6 years, and synostosis of the entire proximal epiphysis with the diaphysis occurs only at the 20-23rd year of life.
+Therefore, on radiographs of the shoulder joint belonging to children and young people, according to the indicated ages, clearings are noted at the site of the cartilage separating the parts of the proximal end of the humerus that have not yet fused from each other.
+These lucencies, which represent normal signs of age-related changes, should not be confused with cracks or fractures of the humerus.

 Traumatologist